 Medicaid and Other Programs

-SSI Link: In 35 states, SSI auto-enrolls you in Medicaid—others require separate apps.
+SSI Link: In 35+ states, SSI auto-enrolls you in Medicaid—others require separate applications.

 Medicaid vs. Medicare Coverage